EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 ## Log in

-A Sign in to RStudio page will appears.
+A Sign in to RStudio page will appear.
 Enter:

 * **Username**: root
 * **Password**: password you selected when completing the app form.